 Once your financial aid has been disbursed or posted to your account and all charges have been paid, there may be money left over.
 You will receive this overage in the form of a "refund," which is to be used for college expenses.

-Note: Federal regulations state that Title IV federal financial aid funds cannot be disbursed to you until ten days prior to the start of classes each term.
+Note: Federal regulations state that Title IV federal financial aid funds cannot be disbursed to you until ten days prior to the start of classes each term, but must be disbursed by the seventh day of the term to allow time for students to obtain their books and supplies.
+Ohio State's policy is to disburse financial aid approximately 7-10 days prior to the start of the term.

 If you have signed up for direct deposit, expect your refund about 5 to 7 days prior to the start of the term.
 If you have not signed up for direct deposit, a check will be mailed within 7 to 10 business days to the current address listed in the Contact Information in My Buckeye Link.